I had been hired in my business consultant role by a guy looking to open a new store.

 Invite them back.
 The last thing your customers will take with them is how you sent them back into their own world.
 Thank you is fine but the best retailers find a way to come around the counter, thank the customer again for their purchase and invite them to return.
 Friendly, engaged and memorable.

-Get these eight proven retail strategies right and you'll be able to compete with showrooming, big boxes and a retail landscape where there are simply too many places to buy too much of the same thing.
+Get these eight proven strategies right and you'll be able to compete with showrooming, big boxes and a landscape where there are simply too many places to buy too much of the same thing.